Skip to content

 You must clear the site and take away any rubbish when you have finished.
 If we have to take rubbish away, we will charge you for the cost of doing so.

-Failure to comply with any of the above listed responsibilities, will result in your licence/permit being revoked
+Failure to comply with any of these listed responsibilities, will result in your licence/permit being taken away.

 Road closure licence legislation